timdown/rangyinputs/README.md

 #### `deleteText(Number start, Number end, Boolean moveSelection)`

-Deletes the text within the text input or textarea element between the specified start and end character indices and optionally places the caret at the position where the deleted text had been if moveSelection is true.
+Deletes the text within the text input or textarea element between the specified start and end character indices and optionally places the caret at the position where the deleted text had been if `moveSelection` is `true`.

 Returns a reference to the original jQuery object for the element.